Notion is amazing — it's not a client portal

 - Add a client.
 Each gets their own isolated portal.

-- Upload files, send messages.
+- Upload files, add per-file comments.
 From a clean dashboard.

 - Share the link.
 No account, no Notion knowledge required.